Data-Sci-2021/L2-Prosody-Analysis/project_progress.md

 - Started statistical analysis in 'Part 4.
 Statistical Analysis'.
 Separate analysis were made for Domain Initial Strengthening (DIS) and Domain Final Lengthening (DFL).

+## 4th progress report (03-30-2022)

+**1. Corrected range of prosodic gestures: from segement to syllable**
+Previously, the focus of analysis of the pause effects was conducted per each segment.
+For example, each segment was examined for its preceding pause duration.
+This results in situations like 'pause_level_2 # CV' where the consonant C is marked as having a  preceding pause level 2 but V is marked as having a preceding pause level 1.
+This was changed so that both C and V in #CV will be marked as preceded by pause level 2.

+**2. More annotation on the way**
+Additional speech files by female students are being annotated.
+The annotated files are saved in separate google drive and need a review.
+Based on the word-level annotation, Wordlist is being updated.